-It is unsurprising that many COP-watchers were confused as to what had been announced.
-The various press releases from UK Government (Number 10, BEIS) and the COP Presidency team pulled together a multiplicity of statements, declarations and announcements – some pre-existing, others new.
+It is unsurprising that there is confusion among many COP-watchers around the coal announcements from COP26.
+The various press releases from UK Government (Number 10, BEIS) and the COP26 Presidency team pulled together a multiplicity of statements, declarations and announcements – some pre-existing, others new.
 These were packaged up, with numbers taken from each and combined, without a clear articulation of which announcements were new and which represented prior commitments.

 In particular, there was an overlap between many of the signatories to the UK’s overarching ‘Global Coal to Clean Power Transition Statement’ and the membership of the Powering Past Coal Alliance.
 The PPCA itself grew to 165 members and had its own plenary event in the Energy Day agenda.
 The Statement provided a means of bringing together pre-existing initiatives such as the PPCA and the No New Coal Power Compact alongside other COP Presidency efforts on Clean Energy and Just Transition.

 The aim was that the accessibility of the Statement would enable additional governments to step forward with initial efforts on the coal-to-clean transition.
 Indeed, over 20 countries used participation in the Statement to signal new or additional commitments to action.